eminorhan/torchtitan-mlm/README.md

 ```bash
 python llama_to_dcp.py --input_dir INPUT_DIR --output_dir OUTPUT_DIR
 ```
-where `INPUT_DIR` is the directory where the original checkpoint is saved (downloaded from [here](https://huggingface.co/meta-llama/Llama-3.2-1B/tree/main/original) for the Llama-3.2-1B model) and `OUTPUT_DIR` is the directory where the `DCP` checkpoint will be saved.
+where `INPUT_DIR` is the directory where the `original` checkpoint is saved (downloaded from [here](https://huggingface.co/meta-llama/Llama-3.2-1B/tree/main/original) for the Llama-3.2-1B model; you can download both the model weights and the tokenizer from this link) and `OUTPUT_DIR` is the directory where the `DCP` checkpoint will be saved.
 The bulk of this script was copied from [this PR](https://github.com/pytorch/torchtitan/commit/3247841423429faf37bdf6918204350db293e482) by [`rlsl (Rasmus)`](https://github.com/rlrs).

 For the conversion in the other direction (`DCP --> torch.save`), you can use the [`dcp_to_llama.py`](https://github.com/eminorhan/torchtitan-mlm/blob/master/dcp_to_llama.py) script like so:
 ```bash